> Ewan MacColl > Songs > Four-Loom Weaver

 I am as certain as I can be that the song as the folk revival knows it is MacColl’s rewrite of the broadside ballad sometimes known as The Poor Cotton Weaver, which is one of the Jone o’ Grinfilt ballads circulating in Lancashire in the early 19th century.
 I suspect that Becket Whitehead—allegedly MacColl’s source—never sang it at all, although as an expert on dialect poetry he might have shown MacColl a text.

 A.L.
-Lloyd sang this song as The Poor Cotton Wayver in 1963 on the album of industrial ballads, The Iron Muse.
+Lloyd sang The Poor Cotton Wayver in 1963 on the album of industrial ballads, The Iron Muse.
+He noted:

 The Oldham Tinkers sang The Four Loom Weaver in 1974 on their Topic album Best o’ t’ Bunch.
 This track was also included in 2014 on the GFTU/Topic anthology Voice and Vision.
-Their album’s liner notes commented:
+They noted:

 The song, originally called The Poor Cotton Wayver, was published on a broadsheet during the depression years that followed the close of the Napoleonic Wars.
 It’s one of the striking documents of the Industrial Revolution.
 In a shortened and re-made form, it was popularised by Ewan MacColl some twenty-five years ago, in the earliest days of the folk song revival, and that is the form in which it is sung here.